 The acceptable methods of disposal of demolition debris are as follows:

 - Inert materials including rocks, sand, mud, slurry, broken concrete, glass and rubble may be buried on site after removal of all organic or potentially hazardous materials.

-- All potentially hazardous materials including asphalt shingles should be removed and taken to the landfill.
+- All potentially hazardous materials including asphalt shingles must be removed and taken to the landfill.

 - All buried debris shall be covered by a minimum of 24 inches of soil.

-- Prior to burying the demolition debris, the applicant must notify the Planning Department to arrange for an inspection of the premises.
-If in the opinion of the Planning Department, the debris has been properly disposed of and the site can be restored to a condition satisfactory to the local authority or its authorized representative, the sum deposited, or portion thereof, shall be refunded.
+Prior to burying any demolition debris, the applicant must notify the Planning Department to arrange for an inspection of the premises.
+Once the debris has been properly disposed of and the site has been restored to a satisfactory condition, the sum deposited, or portion thereof, will be refunded.